JackJPowell/hass-unfoldedcircle/README.md

   entity_id: remote.remote_two_remote
 ```
 > [!TIP]
-> Device will match the case-sensitive name of your remote defined in the web configurator on the remote page.
-Command will match the case-senstitive name of the pre-defined (custom or codeset) command defined for that remote
+> **device:** will match the case-sensitive name of your remote defined in the web configurator on the remote page. **command** will match the case-senstitive name of the pre-defined (custom or codeset) command defined for that remote. **num_repeats** is optional.

 ## Future Ideas
-[x] Implement a remote entity to send IR commands (Easy)
+- [x] Implement a remote entity to send IR commands (Easy)
-[x] Implement a service entity to send power commands to the remote itself (Easy)
+- [x] Implement a service entity to send power commands to the remote itself (Easy)
-[ ] Add support for zeroconf discovery
+- [ ] Add support for zeroconf discovery
-[ ] Provide the ability to adjust settings on the remote from with home assistant (Useful?)
+- [ ] Provide the ability to adjust settings on the remote from with home assistant (Useful?)
-[ ] Provide the ability to reconfigure integration
+- [ ] Provide the ability to reconfigure integration

 ## Notes
 - The remote entity does not need to be "on" for it to send commands
 - The Remote Two will go to sleep when unpowered.
 When this occurs, Home Assistant is unable to communicate with the remote and retrieve updates

 ## About This Project